akshat-020/Multi-robot-aggregation/README.md

 local sensing: Sensing of the data using the lidar sensors on the TURTLEBOT3.

 The Swarm system refers to a group of self-organizing individual.Autonomous robots are excellent candidates for improving efficiency and risk in search & rescue missions in unknown or dangerous situations or dangerous environments.
 A swarm of robots can perform a task in coordination that cannot be done by a single robot.

+# files
 Various trials of the controller uploaded in the folder scripts Final code is the trial8.py

+# world
+The algorithm was teseted on three kinds of worlds , one without any obstacle and other with different kind of obstacles.